-Have you ever felt an intense emotion but struggled to come up with a way to put your feelings into words?
-Perhaps you’re going through a difficult breakup and are having trouble processing the mixture of anger, grief, sadness, and other emotions you are experiencing.
+Have you ever felt an intense feeling but struggled to put words to it?
+Perhaps you were recently laid off at work and are having trouble processing the mixture of anger, grief, and sadness coming up for you.

-Some may be impossible to even identify.
-Or maybe you’re excited about the possibility of something new — a promotion, for example — but are experiencing something else in addition to the excitement — something you can’t quite articulate out loud.
+Some emotions may be impossible to identify.
+Or maybe you’re excited about the possibility of something new—a big job, for example—but are experiencing something else in addition to the excitement—something you can’t quite articulate out loud.

-You’re not alone.
-Describing emotions is a complex and often extremely challenging — not to mention sometimes undesirable — task that leaves many people overwhelmed and even more confused than the feelings themselves.
-However, this ability is an important one to have in developing emotional intelligence.
+This is totally normal.
+Describing emotions is a complex and often extremely challenging—not to mention sometimes undesirable—task that leaves many people overwhelmed and even more confused than the feelings themselves.
+However, learning to identify your feelings is an important step in developing emotional intelligence.

-The emotion wheel or wheel of emotions (sometimes misnomered the emotional wheel), created by Robert Plutchik, offers a visual representation of primary emotions, displaying the varying degrees and complexities of different feelings.
-As a tool, it can help people grapple with, put a name to, and come to terms with their emotions in many different contexts, including simply developing greater self-awareness.
+The emotion wheel or wheel of emotions (sometimes misnomered the emotional wheel), created by the late psychologist Robert Plutchik, offers a visual representation of our eight primary emotions along with the varying degrees and complexities of our many feelings.
+His tool can help people grapple with, put a name to, and come to terms with their emotions in many different contexts, including simply developing greater self-awareness.

-For example, for the emotion “anger,” the lesser degree is annoyance, represented on the outer edge of the slice, and the greater degree is rage, situated by the center of the emotion wheel.
+For example, for the primary emotion “anger,” a lesser degree is annoyance, represented on the outer edge of the circle, and the greater degree is rage, situated by the center of the emotion wheel.
 (In Plutchik’s depiction, the sections are arranged in a flower shape with each “petal” representing one emotion.)

 Each emotion is color-coded, with the different degrees represented by darker and lighter colors.
 In the case of anger, for instance, rage is dark red, while anger is a lighter shade of red and annoyance is more of a pink tone.

 The wheel also contains eight dyad combinations of behaviors associated with emotions, which sit between the respective pairs of emotions outside of the flower shape: